chenziao/Matlab_Toolbox-Oscillatory_Burst_Detector/README.md

+# Matlab Tool - Design of Brainwaves Detection
+#### --- Tool for design of brainwaves detection, including burst characterization, synthetic signal generation and analysis of detection

 ## Overview
 #### The work flow has 3 major steps: 1.
 Characterization, 2.
 Synthesis, 3.
 Analysis.
 Each step does following things: